EuroProofNet/europroofnet.github.io/_pages/MC/meeting4/minutes.md

 [slides](summary.pdf)

--   Slow evolution in the number of people
+-   One new country: Bosnia and Herzegovina
--   Record more talks next year (only few this year)
+-   Good evolution in the number of members
--   Many publications needed for the final version of the report
+-   Fewer talks recorded this year
 -   Budget: STSMs and ICTGs largest expense.
 Sometimes less money spent than planned, so more events could be funded.
 Now full budget spent.
 -   Reimbursement: before September only LOS missing.
-Since September, not reimbursed yet (not checked yet / not fully reimbursed yet).
-Should be done in the coming month.
+Since September, not fully reimbursed yet but many checked.
+Reimbursements should be done in the coming month.

 ## STSMs and ITCGs by Simona Prokic